January 24, 2019

 Workshop: Secrets of the US Census: How Did Enumeration Really Work

 Using materials and concepts presented during the January 2019 meeting, attendees will utilize this session to work “hand on” with their own research.
-Attendees are requested to bring necessary research materials and computers to facilitate their work.
-A KCGS member will lead this workshop.
+Attendees are requested to bring census materials, from their own research, which are focused on one family group.
+Materials for review will also be available.

 March 28, 2019